SGT 102 - Principles and Practices in Surgical Technology

 Course Learning Outcomes

-5. Identify basic surgical instruments by classification, name, parts, materials finishes, and function.
+3.Select procedure specific surgical instruments by classification, name, parts, materials, finishes, or function.

-15. Classify and differentiate suture materials and stapling devices and their usage.
+4.Differentiate various surgical needles, suture materials or stapling devices by their usage.

 5.Explain the preoperative diagnostic testing used for specific surgical procedures.

 6.Explain the appropriate response given an emergency situation in the operating room.

 7.Explain the basic principles of robotics in surgical intervention.